TS-Severin/TS-Severin/README.md

 I'm Tillmann, a full stack web developer with a background in literature, publishing and creative writing, and based in Berlin.

-Since the past two years I am step by step moving from building websites with or withoung cms to full stack web development.
+Since the past two years I am step by step moving from building websites with or without cms to full stack web development.
 Currently I am learning at spiced academy in Berlin.

 ## code by day books by night